 Matthew Black, President of the RAAC board, lives full-time outside of Sperryville with his wife, Barbara, after many years as a weekender.
-As an economist, he specialized in research, policy analysis, and management consulting.
-He was Senior Vice-President at SRA International before retiring.
-He and Barbara lived on Capitol Hill for 35 years where they raised their two children.
+He lived on Capitol Hill for 35 years and worked as an economist at SRA International, where he served as Senior Vice President.
 He’s an avid photographer and an aspiring tennis player, runs with the Sperryville Rescue Squad, and helps with the Foothills Forum and RappU initiatives.
 Beyond bush hogging, his new joy is grand-parenting.

 Barbara Black is chair of RAAC’s Claudia Mitchell Arts Fund and serves on the Art Tour committee.
 She is a retired development professional and wellness educator.
 She shares a home studio with husband/photographer Matthew and sister/artist Darien Reece, where she creates collages and hosts a meditation group and arts-related gatherings.
 She enjoys playing tennis, working in her vegetable garden, volunteering at the Food Pantry and being grandmother to 4 young grandchildren.

-Pat Burke is RAAC’s Board secretary.
-Following a 40 year career in museum management, most recently as director of exhibitions at the Smithsonian National Postal Museum, she moved to Rappahannock in 2002 with her husband, Walter Sorrell.
-Pat joined the RAAC board in 2011 and helped launch the Claudia Mitchell Arts Fund on which she continues to serve.
-In addition she co-chairs the Movie committee and looks forward to continuing her involvement with the many wonderful RAAC programs.
+Pat Burke retired from a 40 year career in museum management, most recently as director of exhibitions at the Smithsonian National Postal Museum.
+She moved to Rappahannock in 2002 with her husband, Walter Sorrell.
+Pat joined the RAAC board in 2011 and helped launch the Claudia Mitchell Arts Fund.

-Tim Carrington reported for The Wall Street Journal for fifteen years and now writes for The Rappahannock News, through the Foothills Forum.
+Tim Carrington chairs RAAC Talk and Films committee. reported for The Wall Street Journal for fifteen years and now writes for The Rappahannock News, through the Foothills Forum.
 In a distinguished career he also worked for the World Bank, focusing on development issues in Africa and elsewhere, and wrote The year They Sold Wall Street, in 1985.
 Tim and his wife Merrill have been part-time Rappahannock residents since 2006.
 Tim paints as well as writes and has shown his work in the Washington DC area and Richmond, where he grew up.

 Lynn Dolnick is Vice-chair of the RAAC board, and Co-chair of the Mitchell Fund Committee.
 She and her husband, Ed, have had a home in Rappahannock since 1995.
 Now they spend summer and winter in Rappahannock and spring and fall in Brooklyn, NY—to be close to kids and grandkids.
 Lynn is a biologist, and worked at the National Zoo for over two decades in many capacities, lastly as Associate Director for Exhibit Planning.
 She is passionate about art, science, and conservation.

-Betsy Hille and her husband Rodger have lived in Castleton since 1999.
+Betsy Hille write our Look & Listen newsletter.
+She and her husband Rodger have lived in Castleton since 1999.
 She happily returns to the RAAC Board, having served from 2003-2008.
 She has also served as a liaison on the RAAC Mitchell Fund Committee since 2015.
 She spent much of her 30-year career handling business development for such companies as Classical 103.5 WGMS Radio, WJLA TV (ABC7) CBS Radio and WMATA, including DC’s Metro.
 A REALTOR since 2002, she is licensed with Washington Fine Properties, based in Rappahannock and Middleburg.

 Beverly Jones recently returned to the RAAC Board, having served from 2005 through 2011.
 In 2002, after eight years as a weekender, Bev left her career as a lawyer and corporate executive, to create a work life that would allow her to make Rappahannock home.
 Today she is an executive coach.
 She also is a writer, her new book is Find Your Happy at Work, and her podcast, Jazzed About Work, is on NPR.org.
 Bev and her husband, Andy Alexander, are active in nonprofit activities, including the local journalism group Foothills Forum.